 We are a recreational community theatre, offering performing arts opportunities to youth in the Southern Johnson County/Northern Miami County area.
 We are committed to improving the quality of life for our community through the participation in and promotion of the arts.

 At MAPA, we seek to bring literature to life in young people's lives.
-We promote a culture that honors education, literacy and leadership.
+We promote a culture that honors education, literacy, and leadership.
 Our performers tend to be involved in a variety of extra-curricular activities and our rehearsal schedules allow participants to enjoy diverse experiences.

 As a recreational program, MAPA is committed to keeping participant expenses low.
-Each performer is asked to sell 10 tickets for their show, but we are flexible and realize this isn't possible for everyone.

 MAPA would not be possible without the generous support of the Spring Hill School District and The Spring Hill Chamber of Commerce.
 We work in conjunction with The Spring Hill Recreation Commission and The Spring Hill Arts Council to provide excellent cultural arts experiences for Spring Hill youth.

-The other component that makes our program viable are our volunteers.
+The other component that makes our program viable is our volunteers.
 Our non-profit program is overseen by a volunteer board.
 In addition, we need volunteers to assist with a variety of duties for each show.
-If you would like to become involved with this worthwhile and rewarding community service opportunity, please contact us at firstname.lastname@example.org.
+If you would like to become involved with this worthwhile and rewarding community service opportunity, please contact us at MapaOnStage@gmail.com.

 In the fall of 2008, a group of 19 children & 3 adults began gathering in Spring Hill on Friday nights to celebrate musical theatre.
 What began as a once-a-week recreational program quickly evolved into a community youth theatre.
 Our original program name was Broadway Review and under the leadership of Sarah Ackerman-Hale, Tara Crotchett and Becki Davis, Broadway Review produced 7 productions: